TYPO3-Documentation/render-guides/Documentation/Installation/Index.rst

     docker pull ghcr.io/typo3-documentation/render-guides:main

-For all available tags, please check the `github packages page`_.
+For all available tags, please check the `GitHub packages page`_.
 Once you have pulled the image, you can run the image to render your project's documentation.

 ::